LiamSkirrow/verilogtree/README.md

 Check out the `man-page` for some examples of using verilogtree.

 ### Tricks
 - Sometimes it's usfeul to tell verilogtree to print out the hierarchy of 'all the verilog files in this directory and sub-directories', which is where the `find` command comes in handy.
 Usually, `find` goes and prints out the filenames with a newline separating them, however if you want to pass the output from a `find` command into verilogtree, it'll have to be separated by spaces.
 This can be achieved by running `find . -name *.v -printf '%p '`...
-Which shall become ` ./verilogtree -f $(find . -name *.v -printf '%p ')`.
+Which when used in verilogtree, becomes... ` ./verilogtree -f $(find . -name *.v -printf '%p ')`.

 ### Installation Notes
 When building from source, clone this repo and run the following steps:
 - run `make` to compile the code.
 Requires g++ to be installed.
-- run `sudo ./install.sh` to install verilogtree.
+- run `sudo ./install.sh` to install verilogtree. (optional, if this step is skipped just run the executable generated from the previous step)
 - try running `verilogtree --version` to test whether the program was installed successfully.

 ### Unsupported Syntax